 She was meant to fly, some whimsical part of me protests.
 Let her go.

 But I pushed her away, over and over.
 After Shinzon, nothing was the same.
 On the outside, it appeared fine.
 But inside, I was warped, damaged.
-I had faced the dark side of my soul, and it had won.
+I'd faced the dark side of my soul, and it had won.
 I shut down, shut her out.
 She tried to reach me, tried to help me.
 She came to me, a few weeks later.
 Came to me and offered me her body, her soul, her touch.
 She kissed me, she held me, she began to pull my uniform off.
 And she forgot to say I love you.
 Or she was too afraid of what it would mean if I didn't want that love.
 She was as fearful as I was, and her hand reaching out to me only crossed half the distance between us.
 I pushed her away as gently as I could and pulled my uniform back on.
 She left weeping.

 I could have called her back.
 I could have said the words.
 Three small words that would not force themselves across my tongue.
 Or across hers.
 We neither of us could say it, and so we lost our last chance.
 It took us months to become friends again.
 And we never crossed that bridge, never even approached it in all the years that have come and gone since that night.

 How did two such brave people become such cowards in love?
 We rode the carousel for years.
 Did it never occur to either of us to stand up and grab the ring?
 If I had held her up, she could have reached it easily.
 But holding her up would have meant risk, it would have called for me to drop the walls between us and let her in.
-And perhaps she had walls of her own that were not ready to come down.
+And perhaps she had walls of her own that weren't ready to come down.
 So we sat on our separate horses and shot longing glances at a ring that was never out of reach except we made it so.
 What a ride it would have been though.
 If we'd just tried.

 What will we have wasted, she and I, if this is all the time we were ever meant to have?